Lan5432/portfolio-ansible-example/roles/proxy_server/README.md

 Role Name
 =========

-Simple role to create an Nginx server with its own page and a proxy to two apps, a Python and a Golang one.
+Simple role to create an proxy_server server with its own page and a proxy to two apps, a Python and a Golang one.

 Requirements
 ------------

-No requirements.
+community.general.ufw.

 Role Variables
 --------------